Probably the first thing you hear as soon as you step into dentistry is teeth scaling.

 As we talked about “what is dental scaling,” you probably understood its importance.

-The normal toothbrush cannot completely clean the teeth, especially in deep points.
+The standard toothbrush cannot completely clean the teeth, especially in deep points.
 As a result, the plaque is filled with bacteria, which will cause gum disease and cavities in time.

 Scaling is a non-surgical treatment, but it is different from standard cleaning because it goes deeper under the gum line.